1. Can I be accepted into the program if I am not a U.S. Citizen, permanent resident, or non-citizen national?

 10. If accepted to the REU program, will I receive the stipend as one lump sum or will it be divided?

-You will receive travel assistance or arrangements to and from the Johns Hopkins campus (reimbursed with original travel receipts) and also a $5,250 stipend to be used at your discretion throughout the summer.
-This money will be paid to you in semi-monthly checks.
+You will receive travel assistance or arrangements to and from the Johns Hopkins campus (reimbursed with original travel receipts) and also a $5,250 stipend to be used at your discretion.
+The stipend will be paid to you in semi-monthly checks.

 11. Where will I stay while I am at Johns Hopkins?

 Students will stay in apartments within walking distance of the Johns Hopkins Homewood campus.
-Apartments are shared and students are paired with other INBT REU students.
+Apartments are shared with other INBT REU students.
 For those students that work on the medical campus, there are free shuttle stops on campus for your convenience.

 12. How do I find a specific faculty member or locate his/her research specialization?